 - Write down some Scriptures from this issue sheet to remind yourself, meditate on, and memorize what is true about God, you and your struggle.
 Consider starting with these passages: Romans 6 (especially verse 21 and 23), Galatians 5 and 1 Peter 4:1-4

 - Answer the Addiction Assessment questions to consider whether you have an addiction.
 What is one next step you will take today?
 This week?

 - Get a re:generation Groundwork book and read the “Sober 24 Hours” lesson.
 Will you commit to 24-hour sobriety?

 God loves you, and there is hope and healing in Christ.
-If you do not yet have a personal relationship with Jesus Christ, you can learn more by clicking HERE.
+If you do not yet have a personal relationship with Jesus Christ, check out How Freedom Can Begin Today.

 - Listen to stories of hope from David, Bryn, and many others